-Given the close proximity of these five nodes there is significant potential to use on and off road bike infrastructure to improve connectivity.
+Given the close proximity of these nodes there is significant potential to use on and off road bike infrastructure to improve connectivity.
+A detailed bicycle technical review will be undertaken for the Joondalup City Centre to identify potential bike infrastructure improvements that will improve connectivity and attract bike riders to the City Centre.
 This will not only have benefits for connectivity, but will also reduce congestion in the Joondalup CBD and demands for parking.
 It will also contribute to the aim of a more activated City Centre.

-Improve bike connectivity within the Joondalup CBD.
+• Improve bike connectivity and bike infrastructure within the Joondalup CBD.

-Incorporation of bike connectivity in the Joondalup City Centre Structure Plan.
+• Incorporation of bike connectivity in the Joondalup Activity Centre Plan.

-Project 9

-Strategic Partnerships
+Project 9 Strategic Partnerships